Beshoy-Grace/ProductCatalog/README.md

 2. - **Set API as Startup Project**

     - In Visual Studio: Right-click `ProductCatalog.API` → Set as Startup Project

+ **Update the Connection String:**

+	Modify the connection string in two places:

+	appsettings.json in the ProductCatalog.Api project

+	DesignTimeDbContextFactory.cs in the ProductCatalog.Infrastructure project

 - **Apply Migrations**
     Open **Package Manager Console** and run:
 	Set-Project -Name ProductCatalog.Infrastructure Update-Database